Advising Appointment

 Scrolling through the Degree Progress Report can be a little confusing.
 It can be helpful to look at the Degree Progress Report with your Curriculum Sheet in hand as it is broken up into sections similarly to your Curriculum Sheet.

-Next, you will find general degree requirements.
-These are important, but don't be concerned because these requirements will be met as you complete your courses.
 The United States Cultural Pluralism Requirement and the Graduation Writing Requirement are also in this section.
 We will review both of those requirements below.

 Next your General Education Requirements appear.
 You may have transferred in a majority of these courses.